 “Permitted Capacity” means the number of Devices, Nodes, Seats, Users, or other license metrics as set forth in the Order.

 “Products” means Software, Databases, Database Updates, Software Upgrades, together with applicable Documentation and media, and if purchased pursuant to an Order, Technical Support, Cloud Services, and Services Offerings.

 “Services Offerings” means Forcepoint’s professional services offerings described in a Forcepoint published services datasheet or services proposal.

 “Software” means Forcepoint’s proprietary software applications, in object code only.

 “Software Upgrades” means certain modifications or revisions to the Software but excludes products for which Forcepoint generally charges a separate fee.

-“Subscriber” means the individual, company, or other legal entity that has placed an Order, is the ultimate end user of the Products, and if enrolling in Cloud Services, has registered its details on the Forcepoint portal.
+“Subscriber” means the individual, company, Affiliate, or other legal entity that has placed an Order, is the ultimate end user of the Products, and if enrolling in Cloud Services, has registered its details on the Forcepoint portal.

 “Subscription” means a non-exclusive, personal, nontransferable right to use the Products and use the output of the Services Offerings in accordance with this Agreement and the Order.

 “Subscription Fees” means the agreed upon fees in an Order for a Subscription.

 “Subscription Term” means the agreed upon time period in an Order.

-“User” means (i) any person utilizing Subscriber’s network with access to the Products directly or indirectly, who is an employee, temporary employee, customer, contractor, or guest of Subscriber; or (ii) for Cloud Services a separate email address or account that receives electronic messages or data within Subscriber’s email system or network.
+“User” means (i) any person utilizing the network with access to the Products directly or indirectly, who is an employee, temporary employee, customer, contractor, or guest of Subscriber; or (ii) for Cloud Services a separate email address or account that receives electronic messages or data within Subscriber’s email system or network.
 For the Cloud Services email solutions, up to five aliases may be considered one User.
 The total number of concurrent browser sessions open for selective isolation mode Users or targeted mode Users may not exceed 10% of the Permitted Capacity.